cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     uid: string;
 }

-// Warning: (ae-missing-release-tag) "isCornerstoneInitialized" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function isCornerstoneInitialized(): boolean;

-// Warning: (ae-missing-release-tag) "isEqual" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function isEqual(v1: number[] | Float32Array, v2: number[] | Float32Array, tolerance?: number): boolean;

-// Warning: (ae-missing-release-tag) "isOpposite" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function isOpposite(v1: Point3, v2: Point3, tolerance?: number): boolean;

-// Warning: (ae-missing-release-tag) "IStackViewport" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface IStackViewport extends IViewport {
     // (undocumented)